nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 ## sjson.decoder:result

-This gets the decoded lua object, or raises an error if the decode is not yet complete
+This gets the decoded lua object, or raises an error if the decode is not yet complete.
+This can be called multiple times and will return the same object each time.

 ####Syntax
 `decoder:result()`